cocos/cocos-docs/en/extension/extends-inspector.md

 ## Register Inspector entry

-First,define a Component script, and this script should use the custom Inspector.
+First, define a Component script, and this script should use the custom Inspector.
 Example:

 ```javascript
 cc.Class ({